IGS/rnaseq-docker/README.md

 Also it is worth noting that Grotto has only been tested in the Mac and Linux OS environments.
 It may not work on a Windows environment.

+### Special Note

+Various transcriptomics datasets can be computationally intensive, meaning there is a possibility of running out of RAM to complete one or more intermediate tasks.
+You can run `docker stats` to view resource usage in a live stream and `docker stats --no-stream` to view a snapshot of the resource usage.

+The choice in starting dataset can also result in large intermediate files that may use up most, if not all, of the storage space either allocated for Docker or for your computer.
+You can run `docker system df -v` to view the amount of storage that Docker is using.
+If you are running Docker on a Mac, you can change the percent of total system storage that Docker can utilize by following the steps in this link (https://docs.docker.com/docker-for-mac/space/)

 ## Getting the RNAseq GitHub repository

 The first step is to use 'git' to clone the "rnaseq-docker" GitHub repository, which houses information and scripts for the "rnaseq" Docker image.
-For this example, the following will take place in the user's home directory
+For this example, the following will take place in the user's home directory, but the `git clone` command can be run in any directory, so long as you modify the directory paths for any future instructions to account for this.

 ```bash
 cd ~